Associate of Arts in Theology

 Applicants for the A.A. program should follow the Undergraduate Admissions procedures.
 Applicants must be able to show proficiency in both English and Mathematics, either evidenced by previous college experience or by proficiency exam.

 What Are Available Career Paths With This Degree?

 Online Deparment Chairs

 A.A.
 Liberal Arts – Prof. Cynthia Gniadek

 A.A.
 Religious Studies – Dr. Marianne Siegmund

 On Campus Department Chairs

 A.A.
 Theology – Dr. Andrew Blaski

-For a full listing of our Theology faculty, please visit Faculty Listing.
+For a full listing of our faculty, please visit our Faculty listing.

 Frequently Asked Questions